joelgrimberg/goal-tracker/docs/docs/4-api-practice/3-api-testing-with-bruno.md

         "status": "draft"
       }'
     ```
-  - In Bruno: Create a POST request to `/goal` with the JSON body
+  - In Bruno: Create a POST request to `/goal` with the JSON body the error
-- **Bonus:** Try creating a goal without the required `status` field and observe
-  the error response.
+    response.

 ---

+## Discuss: Naming Conventions

+- How do we name our tests
+  - casing (camelCase, PascalCase,kebab-case, snake_case)
+  - linux: lowercase
+- How this reflects on the filesystem
+- space vs. hyphen vs. underscore

+---

-## Challenge 4: Get a Specific Goal by ID (GET)
+## Challenge 4: Fetch a Specific Goal by ID (GET)

 - **Endpoint:** `GET /goal/{goalId}`
 - **Goal:** Retrieve the details of a specific goal by its ID.